Perform a SQL Server migration assessment with Data Migration Assistant

 Choose assessment options

-Select the target SQL Server version that you plan to migrate to.
+Select the target SQL Server version to which you plan to migrate.

 Select the report type.